zacwm/warnable/src/commands/README.md

 # warnable | v3-dev | Commands

 ### !!
 Commands run through Discord slash commands.
-No prefix. !!
+No prefix. (except some bot admin commands) !!
 ### !! this is the plan... may not work, may not be done... good luck :) !!
 <br/>